ridercoach/rsna2018/README.md

 ```

 Obviously we have classes=1.
 The "train" and "valid" entries point to
-the files created by the `make_training_data.py` script in the "rsna"
+the list files created by the `make_training_data.py` script in the
-directory.
+previous step.
 I copied those files into "darknet/data" but you could
 probably instead just point these paths to the place where the files
 already reside.
 The "names" entry points to a file in "darknet/data"
 that contains the names of all the classes being detected, one name